 In addition to the ongoing communication routes to provide information, HCPF makes an electronic form available annually for stakeholders to share their concerns.
-HCPF received a total of ten written comments submitted through the electronic form created specifically for this report.
-A majority of the responses received were from those representing providers and the other responses were from those representing stakeholders and advocates.
-Of the ten submissions received, five were relevant to Medicaid parity compliance.
+HCPF received a total of five written comments submitted through the electronic form created specifically for this report.
+Two of the responses received were from providers, an additional two responses were from advocates, and the last response was from a representative of a hospital.
+All submissions that were received included comments that were relevant to Medicaid parity compliance.
+Most submissions included multiple comments on various topics.